wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ### 🚧working on

+- pytest
 - linting - black / ruff

+- pre commit

+- data diff 🧱 by no prod due to motheduck not using 10.1 yet
+- dbt defer 🧱 by no prod due to motheduck not using 10.1 yet

+- msteams sensor on failure of job need to setup webhook somewhere

-- dbt unit tests waiting for 1.8 release
+- dbt unit tests 🧱 waiting for 1.8 release and how if i need to wait for mother duck
-- pytest

 - waiting on dagster release my pull request to fix issue

 - move to dagster+